kspar/easy/README.md

 ## Contributing
-Easy and Lahendus are developed at and sponsored by the [Institute of Computer Science at the University of Tartu](https://cs.ut.ee/en).

 If you'd like to contribute to the development in any way, then please come talk to us in our Discord server (link here: https://lahendus.ut.ee/about).